 The drive time from Vancouver to Golden is 9.5 hours, which is clearly a lot for one day.
 Some popular places to break up the trip with an overnight stay include Kamloops and Revelstoke.
 (Revy is an adventure hub in its own right.)

 Between Revelstoke and Golden lies Rogers Pass which is an absolutely stunning 1.5 hour drive.
-Along the way you pass through Mt.
-Revelstoke National Park and Glacier National Park.
-There are numerous places to stop for little stroll along a boardwalk or for a more vigorous hike.
+Along the way you pass through Mount Revelstoke National Park and Glacier National Park.
+There are numerous places to stop for anything from a boardwalk stroll to a more ambitious hiking trail.

 Need a pit stop?
 Check out the Roger Pass Discovery Centre near the summit of the pass.
 This museum offers interactive displays and a replica of this region’s historic railway and snowshed.